 - Utilize strategies for the identification of treatment-related adverse events

 This educational activity is supported by a grant from AbbVie.

-This enduring activity is provided by prIME Oncology.
+This activity is jointly provided by Postgraduate Institute for Medicine and prIME Oncology.

 Disclosure Regarding Unlabeled Use

 This activity may contain discussion of published and/or investigational uses of agents that are not indicated by the US Food and Drug Administration or European Medicines Agency.
 Please refer to the official prescribing information for each product discussed for discussions of approved indications, contraindications, and warnings.